ApeDevOne/Enhanced-JioCinema/README.md

 ## Description

 This is a custom extension for Chrome and Edge browsers.
-It provides functionality to change subtitle size oj JioCinema.
+It provides functionality to change subtitle size of JioCinema.

 ## Installation